- This event has passed.

 - building financial systems from scratch and analyzing the resulting micro data, as in Thailand; and

 - innovation on the edges with factoring in Mexico and India.

-Townsend will discuss commonalities across these phenomena and the need for a core theory that addresses them.
-He will also touch on:
+Townsend discussed commonalities across these phenomena and the need for a core theory that addresses them.
+He also touched on:

 - good and bad exchange rules and forms of competition, with a general equilibrium focus;